Fettenderi/fettenderi.github.io/content/games/emperors_quest/system_design.md

 ## Final Design:

 The final version of the Controller is based solely on the Leader-Follower Mode.
 It works through a Singleton, the HiveMind that is being controlled by the HiveController.
-The HiveMind than relays all its inputs to the available leaders and they do the same with their followers.
+The HiveMind then relays all its inputs to the available leaders and they do the same with their followers.

 {{ resize_image(path="static/images/emperors_quest/hive_diagram.png", width=1000, height=1000, op="fit") }}

-An HiveMember can change Behaviour at any time with any other Behaviour using common methods.
+A HiveMember can change Behaviour at any time with any other Behaviour using common methods.

 ``` gd, linenos
 class_name HiveBehaviour